 Perhaps the second most essential feature of a solid CRM solution is reporting.
 I’ve vetted so many feature-rich CRM solutions that fail on reporting.
 After all, if you aren’t an excel ninja, just having the data in the system without usable reports with which to gain insights and perform analysis, is just a shiny waste of money.

 I like to say that you need dashboards and reports.
-A dashboard should provide you with real-time data on how you are currently tracking against your goals.
+A lead management dashboard should provide you with real-time data on how you are currently tracking against your goals.
 Reports should contain insights and analysis as to why you’re tracking that way.
 Both dashboards and reports should have intuitive visualizations of your key performance metrics (i.e. cost per lead vs. target cost per lead, cost per client vs. target cost per client, ROI vs. target ROI, etc).

 Ideally, all of your lead tracking tools have a native Google Analytics (GA) integration.
 While workarounds like Zapier can be useful, there’s really no substitute to native GA integration.
 With proper configuration, you should be able to analyze extremely detailed information about how potential clients are finding you and which marketing and advertising expenditures are delivering the most value defined in terms of income for your firm.

 Further, any CRM worth its salt must play nice with parameters.
 Adding parameters to your URLs allows you to pass detailed information about your various advertising and marketing campaigns.
 For example, one version of a paid search landing page might be converting a lot of leads, while a different version is converting less leads, but at a lower cost per lead.
 Another example is comparing campaign performance on different channels like email and YouTube ads.
 It is with this sophisticated approach to tracking and analyzing campaign performance that your competitors are able to deploy resources faster and more efficiently.